cloudfoundry/csb-brokerpak-aws/terraform/s3/bind/analysis.md

 ##### Alternative 2: Expose property for Bucket policy configuration

-This option allows for detailed control over S3 bucket access via bucket policies, incorporating provisions for administrative access through the AWS console.
-It offers precise access management but requires users to handle complex policy configurations and create and manage their VPC endpoints.
+This option allows for detailed control over S3 bucket access via bucket policies, incorporating permission for administrative user access through the AWS console.
+It offers precise access management but requires to handle complex policy configurations and users to create and manage their VPC endpoints.

 **Pros:**